-Protection: Section 5 shall include the list of the legislative, regulatory, contractual, planning, institutional and/ or traditional measures most relevant to the protection of the property and provide a detailed analysis of the way in which this protection actually operates.
+Protection: Section 5 shall include the list of the legislative, regulatory, contractual, planning, institutional and/or traditional measures most relevant to the protection of the nominated property and provide a detailed analysis of the way in which this protection actually operates.
 Legislative, regulatory, contractual planning and/or institutional texts, or an abstract of the texts, shall also be attached in English or French.

-Management: An appropriate management plan or other management system is essential and shall be provided in the nomination.
+Management: An appropriate management plan or other management system is essential and shall be provided in the nomination dossier.
 Assurances of the effective implementation of the management plan or other management system are also expected.
-Sustainable development principles should be integrated into the management system.
+Sustainable development principles should be integrated into the management system, for all types of natural, cultural and mixed nominated properties, including their buffer zones and wider setting.

-A copy of the management plan or documentation of the management system shall be annexed to the nomination.
+A copy of the management plan or documentation of the management system shall be annexed to the nomination dossier.
 If the management plan exists only in a language other than English or French, an English or French detailed description of its provisions shall be annexed.

-A detailed analysis or explanation of the management plan or a documented management system shall be provided in Section 5.e of the nomination.
+A detailed analysis or explanation of the management plan or a documented management system shall be provided in Section 5.e of the nomination dossier.

-A nomination which does not include the above-mentioned documents is considered incomplete unless other documents guiding the management of the property until the finalization of the management plan are provided.
+A nomination dossier which does not include the above-mentioned documents is considered incomplete unless other documents guiding the management of the nominated property until the finalization of the management plan are provided.